ModelEarth/community/resources/censusreporter/README.md

 	brew install postgres

-If it needs to be launched...
+Optional, if you need postgresql to be launched on login:

 	To have launchd start postgresql now and restart at login: brew services start postgresql
 	Or, if you don't want/need a background service you can just run: pg_ctl -D /usr/local/var/postgres start

-## Using venv (Alternative to virtualenv)
+## Using venv

+Also: Additional notes on [virtualenv]()

 This will install Python 3.7.3 (or latest) and create a subfolder called "env"
 If your default is still python 2, then type python3 here instead.